bguids91/twonster/README.md

   <img src="https://image.flaticon.com/icons/svg/826/826588.svg" width="200" title="hover text">
 </p>

 Twonster is a simple, single-page Twitter clone that is aimed at a younger demographic.
+It can be used to teach and demonstrate how social media and technology works.
+Twonster allows a user to compose a tweet, post it and then have it show up directly into their feed.

 ## Getting Started